Home Spark

 Hints

-• we can add hints related to partitioning and joins
+• we can add hints related to two things - partitioning and joins

 • hints - no guarantee that they would be used

-• in the dataframe api, we can either use spark sql functions, or use dataframe.hint()
+• in the dataframe api, we can either use spark sql functions, or chain hint() to the dataframe -

 1